KarMiles/kingdom-for-a-word/README.md

     <img src="docs/user-story-testing/testing-user-stories-error.jpg">
 </details>

-# Bugs and changes to original desing
+# Bugs and changes to original design
 During realisation of the project the following obstacles were met and changes to original design introduced:
 * Reference to a variable currentRandomWord didn't work, despite testing via console.log(currentRandomWord) showing appropriate value.
 Problem was in dot notation.
 Changing to traditional bracket notation solved the problem.
 * Second modal on the page, containing feedback, was not working as expected.
 Decided on replacing modal with additional screen.